bmcdavid/DotNetStarter/docs/index.md

 [![Build status](https://ci.appveyor.com/api/projects/status/a907wfniy73sk5de?svg=true)](https://ci.appveyor.com/project/bmcdavid/dotnetstarter)

-The goal of this project is to create a startup and dependency injection framework for netframeworks 3.5+ and netstandard 1.0+ which allows packages to support container registrations with a container specified at runtime.
-This allows NuGet package authors to depend on DotNetStarter.Abstractions or DotNetStarter.RegistrationAbstractions taking advantage of dependency injection.
-Application owners have the ability to install DotNetStarter and a DotNetStarter locator to consume these packages and override package implementations as needed, or let the package provide all the defaults.
+The goal of this project is to create a startup and dependency injection framework for netframeworks 3.5+ and netstandard 1.0+ which allows packages to support container registrations with a container determined at runtime.
+This allows NuGet package authors to depend on DotNetStarter.Abstractions or DotNetStarter.RegistrationAbstractions NuGet packages allowing authors the ability to use dependency injection in their code base.
+Application owners can install DotNetStarter and a DotNetStarter locator package to consume these packages and override package implementations as needed, or use the package's provided defaults.

 Package  | Version
 -------- | :------------